jagaapple/string_foundation.rb/README.md

 '.5'.to_pretty    #=> 0.5

 # Convert to lowerCamelCase.
-'user_id'.to_lcc #=> 'userId'
+'user_id'.to_lcamel #=> 'userId'
 ```

-## Convertable Methods
+## The Convertable Methods
-COnvertable methods provide to check whether or not to be possible to convert
+The convertable methods provide to check whether or not to be possible to convert
 a string object to other class objects.
-These methods return `true` or `false` .
+These method return `true` or `false` .

 ### To Integer
 `to_i?` method is to check convertable to an Integer object (including Fixnum